Axel84727/NullPoint/README.md

 - Explore memory management, task scheduling, and hardware abstraction.
 - Build a custom runtime environment.
 - Design a programming language tailored for low-level systems.
-- Implement a compiler or transpiler targeting the ORIGIN runtime.
+- Implement a compiler or transpiler targeting the NullPoint runtime.
 - Maintain full control and transparency across all system layers.

 ---

 ## Scope

-ORIGIN is intentionally ambitious.
+NullPoint is intentionally ambitious.
 The scope includes, but is not limited to:

 - Bootloader and system initialization
 - Kernel architecture (monolithic or microkernel, to be determined)